nusiloot/mirror/README.md

 1. Set scope
 2. Manually navigate or spider the application
-3. Requests with reflected parameters be added to the `Mirror` tab.
+3. Requests with reflected parameters will be added to the `Mirror` tab.

 #### [Optional] Mirror API/DOM Inspection

 1. Set scope
 2. Start Mirror server
 2. Manually navigate application with browser
-3. Requests with reflected parameters be added to the `Mirror` tab.
+3. Requests with reflected parameters will be added to the `Mirror` tab.

-Note: The Mirror API when on (and `Inject Mirror server JavaScript` checkbox is checked) will inject JavaScript into each GET request that is in scope.
+Note: The Mirror API when on (and `Inject Mirror server JavaScript` is checked) will inject JavaScript into each GET request that is in scope.